 Surroundings & Wildlife

 We spotted a preying mantis on our way to the restaurant and a gecko joined us for breakfast.
-The staff claim that orangutans sometimes visit, but we were not lucky enough to spot any.
+The staff claim that orangutans sometimes visit, but we were not lucky enough to see any.

 What surprised me most about the Forest Edge Resort was the noise at night.
 Of course, I’m not talking about road traffic or music and merriment from fellow travellers.
 No, the din came solely from the natural symphony of insects and bats who came into action at night.